The-Forecaster/Slug-client/README.md

   - the jar should be under the build\libs folder, choose the one without any suffixes

-If you find any bugs feel free to open an issue or even make a pull request if you already know a fix I'm also open to whoever wants to help out with this, if you want to contact me outside of discord you're best option is to contact my discord at Austin the Forecaster#0760
+If you find any bugs feel free to open an issue or even make a pull request if you already know a fix I'm also open to whoever wants to help out with this, if you want to contact me outside of discord your best option is to contact my discord at Austin the Forecaster#0760
 Thx u, if you're reading this ur cute <3